MicrosoftDocs/labs/labs/velocity2018/quickstart2/readme.md

 | where ( CounterName == "cpuLimitNanoCores" or CounterName == "memoryLimitBytes" )
 ```
 8. Congratulations!
 You have found the root cause within the SLA and saved the day.
 While you are it, you have a bonus task.
 9. **Bonus Task** Did you know that Log Analytics is a common store for metrics and log data for number of monitoring and management tools?
 As a customer, you can use Log Analytics not just for containers but other Azure services including Virtual Machines and Azure Security Center.
-For this task, you need to run a query to find all the VM’s that are missing security patches.
+For this task, you need to run a query to find all the VM’s that are missing updates.
 You can find examples here - https://docs.loganalytics.io/docs/Examples/Log-Analytics-Examples